bernardio5/bookie/README.md

 -- Apple Books, which is not great at dealing with much of the CSS formatting in the PG collection.
 Seriously Apple: unit tests maybe?
 But Apple at least is willing to try to let you use EPubs, and when they do load, provide a graceful reading experience, esp. on iPad minis!

 -- Kindles mostly will not load epubs.
-Most Kindles will view web pages, so blame me-- Amazon is forcing you to buy public-domain data in their secret, propritary Kindle format.
-Yes, there are Kindle-exporting tools-- feel free.
+Most Kindles will view web pages, so don't blame me-- Amazon is trying to force you to buy public-domain data in their propritary, ever-mutating, eyeball-tracking, arbitrarily-revokable Kindle format.
+Yes, there are Kindle-exporting tools: nah.

 -- CaLibre is great because you can single-operation add a directory full of EPubs, whereupon it automatically generates a searchable library database from embedded data.
 It also can act as a web server for your collection, which has excellent support for browsing.
 CaLibre, as of 2019, does not do a great job of handling book collections the size of PG, but it is lovely software for a lot of reasons.

 -- Web browsers are nice because they have debuggers that throw errors that I can get rid of, but the reading experiences they provide are not great.
+I've tested in Edge, Chrome, Safari, and Firefox.

 -- There are other e-book readers, but I don't own them.

 -- I have used several online and downloadable EPub format checkers, which are comparable to the browsers-- they generate bug reports that I can respond to, but they're not readers, and don't always lead to fixes that add support.
+These include: ___.

 So, the main goal of this EPub generator is multi-platform support, and presentation of a maximum amount of bibliographic data, for the sake of search and browsing.
 The beauty of the books in the reader is a TBA.

 I do not have automated testing for this.

-<b>About the covers:</b>
+<b>About the covers and formatting:</b>

 I want to have distinctive covers for all the books that include legible author/title.
 Apple Books, Calibre, and the Internet Archive present book cover images as part of browsing.
 It helps, when you've got a little set of books in your reader, to have a distinctive image for the book cover, so the EPub scripts generate cover JPGs for all the books.